sourcegraph/about/content/blogposts/2024/upgraded-claude-3.5-now-available-in-cody.md

 Most impressively, Anthropic notes that the new Claude 3.5 Sonnet model scores 49.0% on [SWE-bench Verified](https://www.swebench.com/) compared to the prior version's score of 33.4%.

 [Cody](https://sourcegraph.com/cody), our AI coding assistant, prioritizes offering devs the best and latest models.
-The AI space is a fast-moving field, and prioritizing model interoperability lets Cody continuously improve as new models come to market.
+The AI space is a fast-moving field, and model interoperability lets Cody continuously improve as new models come to market.

 ## The upgraded Claude 3.5 Sonnet is now available for all useres